'More than 80,000 children' homeless for Christmas

 Campbell Robb, chief executive of Shelter, said: "Our shocking findings have uncovered the shameful conditions homeless children will be living in this Christmas.

 "No child should be homeless, let alone 80,000.
-But tragically, with more people struggling to make ends meet and homelessness on the rise, we're bracing ourselves for an increase in demand from families who desperately need our help."'No excuse'
+But tragically, with more people struggling to make ends meet and homelessness on the rise, we're bracing ourselves for an increase in demand from families who desperately need our help."

 Mike Jones, chairman of the Local Government Association's environment and housing board, said: "No council ever wants to place a family in bed and breakfast accommodation but, with growing demand for help and a chronic shortage of affordable housing, this is sometimes the only option available to keep a family together with a roof over their heads.

 "Shelter's report highlights exactly why house-building needs to be a national priority.
 Government's efforts to increase house-building must ensure that new affordable housing is built as part of developments."